Sign Language Interpreter Salary

 Popular Skills for Sign Language Interpreter

-Sign Language Interpreters report using a diverse set of skills on the job.
-Most notably, facility with Spanish Language, Interpreting, and ASL are correlated to pay that is significantly above average, leading to increases of 69 percent, 27 percent, and 6 percent, respectively.
-Aptitude in American Sign Language tends to also indicate an understanding of English Language.
+Sign Language Interpreters generally report applying a varied skill set to their work.
+Most notably, facility with Spanish Language, Interpreting, and ASL are correlated to pay that is significantly above average, leading to increases of 35 percent, 32 percent, and 7 percent, respectively.
+Those with knowledge of American Sign Language tend to be skilled in English Language as well.

 Pay by Experience Level for Sign Language Interpreter